Rabindra-Sapkota/mailer/README.md

 We can include cc and bcc email addresses to the mail

+# Installation
-Can be installed fro pypi with pip install mailerpy
+pip install mailerpy

 # Example